Catholic Church in Australia: Arrival and suppression

 Catholic convicts were compelled to attend Church of England services and their children and orphans were raised by the authorities as Anglicans.
 The first Catholic priests arrived in Australia as convicts in 1800 – James Harold, James Dixon and Peter O'Neill, who had been convicted for "complicity" in the Irish 1798 Rebellion.
 Fr Dixon was conditionally emancipated and permitted to celebrate Mass.
 On 15 May 1803, in vestments made from curtains and with a chalice made of tin, he conducted the first Catholic Mass in "New South Wales".
-The Irish-led Castle Hill Rebellion of 1804 alarmed the British authorities and Dixon's permission to celebrate Mass was revoked.
-Fr Jeremiah O'Flynn, an Irish Cistercian monk, was appointed as Prefect Apostolic of New Holland and set out from Britain for the colony, uninvited.
+The Castle Hill convict rebellion of 1804, which large numbers of Catholic convicts participated in, led Dixon's permission to celebrate Mass to be revoked.
+Jeremiah O'Flynn, an Irish Cistercian monk, was appointed as Prefect Apostolic of New Holland and set out from Britain for the colony, uninvited.
 Watched by authorities, O'Flynn secretly performed priestly duties before being arrested and deported to London.
 Reaction to the affair in Britain led to two further priests being allowed to travel to the colony in 1820 — John Joseph Therry and Philip Conolly.
 The foundation stone for the first St Mary's Church was laid on 29 October 1821 by Governor Lachlan Macquarie.

-The absence of a Catholic mission in Australia before 1818 reflected the legal disabilities of Catholics in Britain and the difficult position of Ireland within the British Empire.
+The absence of a Catholic mission in Australia before 1818 reflected the legal disabilities on Catholics in Britain and Ireland.
 The government therefore endorsed the English Benedictine monks to lead the early church in the colony.
 The Reverend William Bernard Ullathorne (1806–1889) was instrumental in influencing Pope Gregory XVI to establish the hierarchy in Australia.
 Ullathorne was in Australia from 1833 to 1836 as vicar-general to Bishop William Morris of Mauritius, whose jurisdiction extended over the Australian missions.